The best angle and direction for solar panels in the UK

 ⬇️ The best direction for solar panels to face in the UK is usually south

-Solar panels in the UK will work best when facing south, as it means they’re facing the sun.
+Solar panels in the UK will always work best when pointed south, as it means they’re facing the sun.

-And in the case of most rooftop solar panel installations, the angle of the solar panels is determined by the angle of the roof – so there isn’t much you can do to change it.
+In the case of most rooftop solar panel installations, the angle is determined by the roof – and fortunately, most roofs in the UK are angled at roughly 30 to 50 degrees.

 🌍 The optimum angle changes as the Earth rotates